When the choice is to lose an hour of sleep or finish that proposal for a new client, what do you choose?

 Edison woke up early and invented the light bulb.

-Steven Pressfield wrote three books (that’s right, not one, but three) on the topic of doing the work, day in and day out, no matter what.
+Steven Pressfield wrote three books on the topic of doing the work, day in and day out, no matter what.

 The list of examples could go on for pages.